alltools-tech/simple-img-compressor/Home.md

 # Welcome to Simple Image Compressor

 Compress your images quickly and easily with our free online tool!
-Reduce file size without losing quality and make your images web-friendly in just a few clicks.
+Reduce file size without losing quality and and change file format. make your images web-friendly in just a few clicks.

 ## Why Use Simple Image Compressor?